XhugrevolutionX/DungeonCrawler/README.md

 # DungeonCrawler

-Test Scene (Movement and IA), All Enemies are under the AStarEnemies Object.
+Main Scene (Movement and IA), All Enemies are under the AStarEnemies Object.

 # Controls
                     Mouse & KeyBoard        Controller